 Cameron Well is situated midway between the Company’s Westralia and Jupiter mining areas at Mt Morgans.
-It lies only 9km to the north‐west of the Company’s new 2.5Mtpa CIL treatment plant.
-The Company’s goal is to further define the discovery through 2018 and complete Feasibility Study activities with the intention of potentially including the project into the Company’s production outlook.
-The Company aims to release a maiden Resource Estimate and Ore Reserve in 2HCY2018 and look to accelerate production from the project in early CY2019.
+It lies only 9km to the north‐west of the operation’s 2.5Mtpa CIL treatment plant.

-Please refer to the Company’s ASX releases dated 8 November 2017, 14 February 2018 and 22 May 2018, for more detail on the Cameron Well discovery.
+Please refer to the Company’s ASX releases for more detail on the Cameron Well project.

 Figure 1: The circular magnetic anomaly that defines the Cameron Well Syenite Complex.
 Note the central core of the magnetic anomaly, from where mineralised rock chips have been collected (assay grades shown), is outcropping syenite.
 The Cameron Well Syenite Complex measures 1.1km in diameter.